Open Burning Permit Regulations

 1. Material must be site generated.

-Normal open burning regulations (See Below) still apply and you must call in for a burn permit on the day you intend to burn.
+Regular open burning regulations (See Below) still apply, and you must call in for a burn permit on the day you intend to burn.

 If you have any questions, please call us at 913-583-3886.

-1) Applicants are encouraged to request burn permits between 8 and 10 a.m. on the day the applicant desires to burn by calling 913-583-3886 or by stopping by Northwest Consolidated Fire District, Station 1 at 9745 Kill Creek Road.
+1) Applicants are to request burn permits between 8:15 and 10 a.m. on the day the applicant desires to burn by calling 913-583-3886.
 Burn permits can be issued at other times throughout the day.
-Regardless, permission must be granted by NWCFD personnel prior to burning.
+Regardless, permission must be granted by NWCFD personnel before burning.

 2) NWCFD personnel, at their discretion, may issue burn permits via telephone.